-This episode was a blast and is actually a recorded interview from “The Duck Legs Podcast” in which the Hosts and DPT Students, Jared Aguilar and Tyler Adams, ask me a TON of awesome questions … many that I’ve never fielded before.
+This episode was a blast and is actually a recorded interview from “The Duck Legs Podcast” in which the Hosts and DPT Students, Jared Aguilar and Tyler Adams, ask me a TON of awesome questions on managing a cash practice, hiring and training staff, and marketing… many that I’ve never fielded before.

 I share my experience on how to grow multiple businesses simultaneously and transition from a self-employed practitioner to a business owner.
 We get into Texas’ limited Direct Access laws and how we navigate them in a cash-based practice.
 I also elaborate on how to maximize value for the patient and train my employees to do the same.

 More specifically, we discuss these cash-based practice topics:

 - Why Austin just recently became an even cooler city than it already was

 - What kinds of regulations affect physical therapists in Texas and how I navigate through these obstacles

 - My best advice for giving patients a stellar experience

 - The morning routine I have to maximize efficiency and mood each day

 - Marketing differences when transitioning to the cash-based model and how it affects clientele and referral source selection

 - The mindset change required to shift from working in the insurance-based model to a cash-based model